+44 (0)20 7353 2484 clerks@falcon-chambers.com

 • Unlawful forfeiture and relief from forfeiture in valuable commercial property

-• Opposed lease renewal under the Landlord and Tenant Act 1954
+• Opposed and unopposed lease renewals under the Landlord and Tenant Act 1954

 • Rent review